 The ideal age for most brow lift candidates ranges from the early ’40s to the late ’60s.
 In rare cases, younger patients may undergo the procedure if they have a heavy brow or deep worry lines.

 A brow lift typically lasts 10 years or more.

 A lateral temporal lift or temple lift does not change the appearance of the middle portion of the forehead.
 Instead, it is used to subtly arch the eyebrow towards the temple region which produces a youthful shape and brightens the eyes.

 - Forehead and brow show the first signs of aging

 Browlift Complementary Procedures

-In many cases, Dr. Russell will perform complimentary procedures such as upper or lower eyelid surgery (blepharoplasty) which will correct saggy upper eyelids and remove bags under the eyes.
+In many cases, Dr. Russell will perform complementary procedures such as upper or lower eyelid surgery (blepharoplasty) which will correct saggy upper eyelids and remove bags under the eyes.
 For a total facial rejuvenation, some patients will require a facelift to go along with their brow lift.
 Using the deep plane facelift technique, he can lift the cheeks, smooth the jawline and jowls, and reduce the appearance of wrinkles of the neck and nasolabial folds.

 The browlift can also be paired with noninvasive procedures, like the use of Botox injections or fillers.

 If you think that a browlift sounds right for you, contact Dr. Joseph Russell’s offices in Charleston, SC to schedule a consultation today.
 He and his team of friendly, knowledgeable professionals would love to start you on the right path to a happier, more confident you.